-If you are out venturing in the wild or hiking a trail, you may come across a bush of tasty looking, bright-colored berries that may raise your appetite.
+If you are out venturing in the wild, camping, or hiking a trail, you may come across a bush of tasty looking, bright-colored berries that may raise your appetite.

-Berries have many kinds and are abundant in nature in many shapes and forms.
-You’ll find plenty of such wild berries in wild, mountains, trails and national parks.
+You’ll find plenty of such wild berries in the mountains, trails and national parks.
 Don’t let the word “wild” misguide you as many wild berries are not only harmless to eat but are tasty as well.

 Even though most of them are harmless if eaten, however, beware as there are few poisonous ones as well.
 It’s crucial to know how to differentiate between the poisonous and edible wild berries for staying safe in the wild.